UMMS-Biocore/bootcamp/preliminary_steps.md

      - **Private key:** By default, this will be named `id_ecdsa`.
      - **Public key:** By default, this will be named `id_ecdsa.pub`.
-     Use cat command to print public key file content.
+     - Use `cat` command to print public key file content:

      ```
      cat id_ecdsa.pub